appsmithorg/appsmith-docs/quick-start.md

 ---
-description: Appsmith stands for speed and getting started with Appsmith is just as fast.
+description: Appsmith stands for speed and getting started with Appsmith is just as fast as Usain Bolt.
 ---

 # Getting started